What is a Phantom Driver?

 What If There Isn't a Third-Party Witness?

 If you don’t have a third-party witness, your state may not have laws protecting you and you might not be able to file a claim.
 Uninsured insurance is required by most states, but since it’s very unprofitable for them, they usually only follow the minimum requirements.

 Most states require a witness or physical contact for uninsured auto insurance, and they will defer to your company’s requirements unclear situations.
 Few states have made it unlawful for insurance companies to impose new requirements.

-Unfortunately, in no-contact accidents, your insurance company can be very hard to work with.
-You may need to hire an attorney to get any compensation at all; however, you also need to check your insurance company’s policy and requirements and your state’s laws.
-A lawyer is best suited to help you navigate this complex process.
+Unfortunately, in no-contact accidents, your insurance company an be very hard to work with.
+If you were involved in one, you might want to seek the counsel of a personal injury attorney.
+An attorney is best suited to help you navigate this complex process.

 If you can file for damages, you first need to write a demand letter that explains exactly what happened, including any injuries, recovery, and damages to your car.